figure-io/polymer-graph-force-directed/README.md

 #### el.radius

 Specifies the vertex circle radius.
 The value may be a `numeric` constant or an accessor `function`.
-Default is `10`px.
+Default is 10 pixels.

 ``` javascript
 // Numeric constant: